SUGGESTED READING

 This book is designed for older adults who want to overcome hip pain and limited mobility without surgery or medication.
 Simple and gentle exercises can be done at home to regain flexibility, strength and movement.
 These “senior-friendly routines” will help you stay active and independent, including older adults recovering from hip replacement or arthritis.

 Former CDC Director Tom Frieden, MD, believes the U.S. public health system is in crisis due to budget cuts and backsliding on vaccines.
 Readers hoping he would explain, defend or apologize for the CDC’s disastrous 2016 opioid prescribing guideline will be disappointed.
-Frieden’s focus is on preventing deaths from infectious diseases such as tuberculosis, Ebola and COVID-19 — not the deaths and suffering caused by the opioid guideline.
+Frieden’s focus is on preventing deaths from infectious diseases such as tuberculosis and Ebola — not the deaths and suffering caused by the opioid guideline that he helped create.

 Greed to Do Good: The CDC’s Disastrous War on Opioids

-Dr. Charles LeBaron worked for nearly three decades as an epidemiologist for the Centers for Disease Control and Prevention.
-Although not directly involved in the CDC’s opioid guideline, LeBaron recognized the disastrous consequences it had on pain patients.
+Dr. Charles LeBaron worked for nearly three decades as an epidemiologist for the CDC.
+Although not directly involved in the CDC’s opioid guideline, LeBaron recognized its disastrous consequences after he became a pain patient himself and needed opioids.
 In this book, he gives an insider’s perspective on the CDC’s institutionalized arrogance and how its misguided strategy to reduce overdoses only made the opioid crisis worse.

 Policing Patients: Treatment and Surveillance of the Opioid Crisis